TinyWebEx/common/CONTRIBUTING.md

 * As for chai, write them [in the assert syntax](http://www.chaijs.com/api/assert/).
 * Always use `.chai.assert.strictEqual` and not only `.equal` for comparison in tests, unless there is a specific reason not to do so.
 This way, you also do not need to check for the variable type, yet again.
 Similarly usually prefer `.calledWithExactly` instead of `.calledWith`.
 * If you need to attach/inject HTML code for your test into the HTML page, please use the `htmlMock.js` module provided in the test directory.
 Generally said, there are some modules from that dir that can be useful for testing particular features. :smile:

+### Internationalisation (I18n)

+If you adjust `.html` files or somehow present text to the user, please make sure make all strings localizable.
+That process [is called internationalisation or short `i18n`](https://blog.mozilla.org/l10n/2011/12/14/i18n-vs-l10n-whats-the-diff/).

+If you adust `.js` files, you can [follow the official WebExtension guide](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Internationalization) on how that is done.
+Basically, you need to [define the translations in a `message.json` file](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Internationalization#providing_localized_strings_in__locales) and then [retrieve these using `browser.i18n.getMessage`](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Internationalization#retrieving_message_strings_from_javascript).
+For `.html` files, [we generally use a tiny library called `Localiser`](https://github.com/TinyWebEx/Localizer) that is always included and allows you to localize HTML parts, too, with the `data-i18n` attribute.
+Again here, what matters is to place all the translations into the `message.json` file – **even the English language strings**.
+They may just be copied, but they provide the basis for everyone else to [translate the extension](#translations).

 ### Various stuff